cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

 ------------------------------------------------------

-Often you have your own computer and you do not like to change its environment to keep it in prestine condition.
+Often you have your own computer and you do not like to change its environment to keep it in pristine condition.
 Python comes with mnay libraries that could for example conflict with libraries that you have installed.
 To avoid this it is bets to work in an isolated python environment while using virtualenv,.
 Documentation about it can be